-Penetration testing is also called “ethical hacking” or “pen testing”.
-It is used to evaluate the security of a system by simulating an attack by a malicious threat actor.
-It is also used for detecting vulnerabilities, checking their risk, and help organizations to protect their data and systems.
+Penetration testing, also known as “pentesting” or “ethical hacking”, is a type of security testing used to evaluate the security of a computer system by simulating an attack by a malicious actor.
+It can be used to detect vulnerabilities, assess risk, and help organizations take preventative measures to protect their data and systems.

 - Web Application